-Those activities are protected from prying eyes thanks to the provider’s government-grade encryption, connection obfuscation and kill switch protection.
+Those activities are protected from prying eyes thanks to the provider’s government-grade encryption, connection obfuscation, and kill switch protection.
 The provider’s custom DNS servers help protect against DNS leaks.
 A “Double VPN” option routes your connection through twin VPN servers, adding more anonymity.
 The provider also offers the NordLynx connection protocol, which is based on the WireGuard protocol.

 This Panamanian VPN service keeps no logs of your actions while connected to their servers.
 A combination of a throwaway email address and Bitcoin payment keeps your subscription totally incognito.

 NordVPN has over 5,500 servers stationed in close to 60 countries, providing excellent access to the outside world, as well as the UAE (the provider has Dubai-based servers in its network).

-The Windows, iOS, Android, macOS, Linux, Amazon Fire and Android TV platforms all make NordVPN’s native app support list.
-Chrome and Firefox users can protect their browser sessions by using a NordVPN extension.
+The Windows, iOS, Android, macOS (with native M1 Mac support), Linux, Amazon Fire, and Android TV platforms all make NordVPN’s native app support list.
+Chrome, Edge and Firefox users can protect their browser sessions by using a NordVPN extension.

 If you need more than 6 concurrent connections or need to protect other devices, the provider’s router support comes in handy.